Skip to main content

 If you have questions about your medicine, your local pharmacists can answer these.
 They can also answer questions on medicines you can buy without a prescription.

-If you would like to speak to someone at the GP surgery about your prescription its best to call us after 10am when the phone lines are likely to be less busy.
+If you would like to speak to someone at the GP surgery about your prescription it's best to call us after 10am when the phone lines are likely to be less busy.

 Medication reviews